Best Flashlight for Backpacking and Night Hikes: Why you need one?

 How Bright Should Your Backpacking Flashlight Be?

-So, how brightly should your flashlight be?
+So, how bright should your flashlight be?

 Here’s the deal: the correct answer to this question depends on two things: the type of activity you are doing and the longevity of the battery.